JamesLuoyh/FRG/README.md

 # Learning Fair Representations with High-confidence Guarantees (FRG)

-This repository contains the official implementation of FRG as described in the paper: Learning Fair Representations with High-confidence Guarantees (submitted to ICLR 2024)
+This repository contains the official implementation of FRG as described in the paper: Learning Fair Representations with High-confidence Guarantees (submitted to ICLR 2024).
-This is adapted from source code repository for a library used to run experiments that implement [Seldonian](https://seldonian.cs.umass.edu/) algorithms.
-Experiments enable you to evaluate the performance and safety of Seldonian algorithms and compare them to baseline models.

 ## Requirements
 * `python >= 3.7`, `PyTorch >= 1.4`, please refer to their official websites for installation details.